BrianneHostutler/CanIEatThis/README.md

 **Disclaimer: This website is not a substitute for reading the packing on a product.
 Always read the ingredients and allergen information before eating.
 “Can I Eat This?” is not responsible for any reactions that may occur after eating a product that was searched on this website.**

 # Copyright
-Jahdasha Flagg (C) 2016.
+Jahdasha Flagg, Jamie Lipschitz, Brianne Hostutler (C) 2016.
 All Rights Reserved.